thehunmonkgroup/example-xml-metadata-extraction/presentation/slide-talking-points.md

 * **Cognitive Scaffolding:** The tag structure acts like guardrails.
 It forces the model into a more deliberate pattern matching process, which improves accuracy.
 * **Training Data Familiarity:** LLMs are 'native speakers' of XML.
 They've seen massive amounts of it in their training data, and they're good at writing valid XML.
-* **Robust Extraction from Text:** LLMs often add conversational filler around their output.
+* **Robust Extraction from Text:** LLMs will often add conversational filler around the structured output.
 A self-contained XML block is easy to parse from a noisy response with a simple regular expression.
-* **Mature Schema Validation:** And finally you can validate the *entire structure and all values* of the output against a formal XSD schema.
+* **Mature Schema Validation:** You can validate the *entire structure and all values* of the output against a formal XSD schema.

 ---

 ### Slide 6: The Prompt

-* This is not a talk on prompt engineering, so I'll just briefly cover the prompt full prompt structure I've used along with the XML template
+* This is not a talk on prompt engineering, so I'll just briefly cover the full prompt structure I've used along with the XML template
 * **Role and Rules:** First, I assign the model a role, like 'You are a metadata analyst', and provide rules to focus the model on the task.
 * **Task:** Then I state the specific task and provide the text to be analyzed.
 * **Definitions:** Then I explicitly define every field, including its XML tag, possible values, and example outputs.